 My tester, as mentioned, also had rear air suspension that could be lowered at slow speeds or while stopped.
 In general, the ride quality was very good, both unloaded and with my trailer attached.
 Given the Ram 2500 can carry over 3,000 lbs of payload, the unladen ride was still a bit firmer than what you’d see in a smaller half-ton truck.
 There is no mistaking the primary work-truck focus of this vehicle, even with the leather and giant touchscreen to distract.

-We were met with some cold mornings during my loan, and the truck occasionally took a few extra seconds to run the glow plugs before cranking the big inline-six Cummins to life.
+We were met with some cold mornings during my loan, and the truck occasionally took a few extra seconds before cranking the big inline-six Cummins to life.
 Regardless, it was handled easily with the remote start or now-standard push-button ignition.
 Once running and warmed up, the Cummins turbodiesel was quiet enough, yet still a bit school-bus-y in its noises and somewhat gruff character.
 I found it fitting given the truck’s character.
 From a stop, the truck doesn’t feel fast, per se, but once rolling the turbo steps in and provides a seemingly-endless wave of torque to shove you down the road with ease.
 The Chrysler 68RFE transmission clicked off smooth shifts and was generally unobtrusive.
 Given the power band of the torquey diesel, six gears was plenty.

 Maneuverability was easy and I found steering to be good enough given the truck’s size and capability.
 The one difficulty I faced in a more urban environment was height.
 The Ram 2500 sits higher than the “lesser” 1500 sibling, and it was nearly impossible to find a parking garage with enough clearance.
 Yes – city problems – but worth mentioning.